shdw9/Blitzcrank-Discord-Bot/README.md

 # Blitzcrank Discord Bot
-A very handy League of Legends Discord Bot that monitors a list of summoners and more (WIP)
+a League of Legends Discord bot that monitors specified players and tracks of their live games and ranked progress.

 # Features

-- Monitors a list of summoners and sends an embed when they join a game
+- Monitors a list of summoners and sends a Discord embed when they join a game / finish a game
 - Automatically edits the embed when the game finishes with the match duration and the KDA scoreboard
 - Monitors the summoners' LP loss and gains

-- **Jungler.gg Integration**
-<br> !blue (jungleChampion) would return recommended tips for blue side for that jungle champion
-<br> !red (jungleChampion) would return recommended tips for red side for that jungle champion
-- **NA.OP.GG Multisearch Integration**
-<br> When you join a lobby, copy and paste the joined messages so that it returns you with a clickable NA.OP.GG multisearch link

 > When that summoner is found in a game, it will send a Discord embed to a specified Discord channel.
 > <br>Eventually, when the game finishes, it will react with a W or an L (depending on the summoner's side)